-When you come to Clinica we take a detailed history, especially with regards to the amount of sun exposure you have had over your lifetime.
-And if there is any family history of any skin cancer within the family, we would then do a very thorough examination of your skin, looking at the lesion or the mole that you have come concerned about, but also to examine the skin in general, to make sure we are not worried about any other areas that may have been affected by UV damage over the years.
+When you come to Clinica, the Consultant Dermatologist will take a detailed history, especially with regards to the amount of sun exposure you have had over your lifetime.
+Your consultant will also note any family history of skin cancer and would then do a comprehensive examination of your skin, looking at the lesion or the mole that you have come concerned about, but also to examine the skin in general, to make sure there is no concern about any other areas that may have been affected by UV damage over the years.

 Dermatologists use a dermatoscope to assess all of the moles on your skin.
 If any of the moles look abnormal, we would then want to remove them to send the mole tissue for microscopic laboratory testing.
 This means the mole is reviewed under the microscope and all features can be accurately assessed.

 This means we can give you a very accurate diagnosis and treatment plan.

 Moles that harbour cancer cells may reappear.
 One reason for the regrowth of a mole is that some of the cells were left behind during the first removal.
 This is why many opt for a surgical solution to mole removal, cancerous or otherwise.
 A surgical solution is the best way to remove all the cells of the mole.
 However, some moles may still reappear and need to be assessed by a specialist.